-Various embodiments of the present invention include the step of conducting an inpatient or remote sleep analysis that is attended from a remote location.
-Such remote attendance can be accomplished by an individual in a remote location (a remote monitor) periodically or continuously viewing the data transmitted from the patient data acquisition system, including signals from the sensors applied to the subject, signals from the environmental sensors, and a pre-processed signal or signals based at least in part on at least one of the sensors.
 Preferably, the data includes a video channel.
-Preferably, the remote monitor is capable of communicating with the subject or patient, their assistant, or another individual near the subject or patient.
-Such communication allows the remote monitor to provide instructions to the subject or patient, their assistant, or other individual near the subject or patient, for example, to adjust a sensor, close window blinds, remove a source of noise, or wake the subject.
-More preferably, the remote monitor is capable of two-way communication with the subject, subject's assistant, or other individual near the subject.
+Preferably, the remote monitor is capable of communicating with the subject, subject's assistant, or other individual near the 20 subject.
+Such communication allows the remote monitor to provide instructions to the subject, subject's assistant, or other individual near the subject, for example, to adjust a sensor, close window blinds, remove a source of noise, or wake the subject.
+More preferably, the remote monitor is 25 capable of two-way communication with the subject, subject's assistant, or other individual near the subject.
 Such communication allows the subject, subject's assistant, or other individual close to the subject to ask the remote monitor questions, for example, to clarify instructions.
-In many of the settings this other individual may be a nurse or trained technician at the hospital, nursing home or skilled medical facility.
-In other settings, it can be any other individual trained in the placement and hookup of the sensors.

-Various embodiments of the present invention include the step of applying at least two sensors to the subject or patient.
+Various embodiments of the present invention include the step of applying at least two sensors to the subject.
 The sensors can be applied at any location.
-Preferably, the sensors are applied at the facility such as the hospital where the patient is staying, and most preferably right in the patient's room.
-Care needs to be given when applying these sensors so as to not disturb or interfere with other diagnostic equipment, treatment devices or sensors on or in the vicinity of the patient.
-For example, in an intensive care unit or cardiac unit the patient may be monitored by EKG and have three or more leads.
-Care must be taken not to interfere or disturb the electrodes or the signal received.
-In addition, this method also provides for a step in sharing common sensors.
-5 This step could include routing the data from these sensors through the patient data acquisition system or the data can be combined with the other data run through the data acquisition system down stream.
-For example, both the data from the patient data acquisition system and EKG might be 10 combined and synched for time in the database, and this combined data used to make the sleep diagnosis or analysis.
+Preferably, the sensors are applied in a physician's office or place of business.
+The physician's place of business includes but is not limited to an office building, a freestanding sleep center, location within a hospital, mobile vehicle or trailer, leased space, or similar location.
+Just as preferably, the sensors could be applied in the subject's home or other sleeping location.
+The subject's sleeping location includes but is not limited to the subject's home, apartment, and the like, as well as a hotel, nursing facility, or other location where an individual could sleep and where this analysis could be done more controllably and/or less expensively than in a sleep lab or hospital setting.
 Similarly, the sensors can be applied by a variety of individuals, including but not limited to a physician, nurse, sleep technician, or other healthcare professional.
-Although not as 15 preferable, the sensors could be applied by the patient or subject, or the patient's or subject's spouse, friend, roommate, or other individual capable of attaching the various sensors.
-More preferably, the sensors could be applied by the subject or the subject's spouse, friend, roommate, or other 20 individual capable of attaching the various sensors with guidance and instruction.
-Such guidance and instruction can include static information such as pamphlets, audio recordings (on cassettes, compact discs, and the like), video recordings (on videocassettes, digital video discs, and the 25 like), websites, and the like, as well as dynamic information such as direct real-time communication via telephone, cell phone, videoconference, and the like.
+Just as preferably, the sensors could be applied by the subject or the subject's spouse, friend, roommate, or other individual capable of attaching the various sensors.
+More preferably, the sensors could be applied by the subject or the subject's spouse, friend, roommate, or other individual capable of attaching the various sensors with guidance and instruction.
+Such guidance and instruction can include static information such as pamphlets, audio recordings (on cassettes, compact discs, and the like), video recordings (on videocassettes, digital video discs, and the like), websites, and the like, as well as dynamic information such as direct real-time communication via telephone, cell phone, videoconference, and the like.

-The sensors that are used with various embodiments of the present invention are described herein but can also be 30 any of those known to those skilled in the art for the applications of this method.
+The sensors that are used with various embodiments of the present invention are described herein but can also be any of those known to those skilled in the art for the applications of this method.
 The collected physiological, kinetic, and environmental signals can be obtained by any method known in the art.
-Preferably, those sensors include, but are not limited, to wet or dry electrodes, photodetectors, 35 accelerometers, pneumotachometers, strain gauges, thermal sensors, pH sensors, chemical sensors, gas sensors (such as oxygen and carbon dioxide sensors), transducers, piezo sensors, magnetometers, pressure sensors, static chargesensitive beds, microphones, audio monitors, video moni- 40 tors, and the like.
-The invention is envisioned to include those sensors subsequently developed by those skilled in the art to detect these types of signals.
+Preferably, those sensors include, but are not limited, to wet or dry electrodes, photodetectors, accelerometers, pneumotachometers, strain gauges, thermal sensors, pH sensors, chemical sensors, gas sensors (such as oxygen and carbon dioxide sensors), transducers, piezo sensors, magnetometers, pressure sensors, static charge-sensitive beds, microphones, audio monitors, video monitors, and the like.
+The invention is envisioned to include 5 those sensors subsequently developed by those skilled in the art to detect these types of signals.
 For example, the sensors can be magnetic sensors.
-Because electro-physiological signals are, in general, electrical currents that produce associ- 45 ated magnetic fields, the present invention further anticipates methods of sensing those magnetic fields to acquire the signal.
-For example, new magnetic sensors could collect brain wave signals similar to those that can be obtained through a traditional electrode applied to the subject's scalp.
-50
+Because electro-physiological signals are, in general, electrical currents that produce associated magnetic fields, the present invention further antici-10 pates methods of sensing those magnetic sensors could collect brain wave signals similar to those that can be obtained through a traditional electrode applied to the subject's scalp.